Dannysaravia001/Dannys-mod9chall/Develop/README.md

-# readme-generator
+  # Readme generator

   ## Description
-by inputing data into the terminal and having it out put the data onto a readme file
+  The purpose of this project was to learn how to refactor coding so that I as a coding student can learn how to make codes more effective, by learning how to refactor I can see the codes a lot clearer.
+In the real world, companies will have junior coders work on simplifying codes so this project helps prepare Us for real world challenges and goals.

   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)
   * [License](#license)

   ## Installation
-   you would download the index file and run the code in the intergrated terminal
+  You must npm install inquirer to continue with the code
   ## Usage
-   Efficently build a readme in only a couple of inputs
+  making a readme
+  ## Authors
+  Danny Saravia

   ## License
-  N/a
+  Refer to the repo for licenses.